The UN Security Council

 Summary

 • The fifteen-member UN Security Council seeks to address threats to international security.
-Its five permanent members, chosen in the wake of World War II, have veto power.
+Its five permanent members, chosen in the wake of World War II, each have veto power.

 • The Security Council fosters negotiations, imposes sanctions, and authorizes the use of force, including the deployment of peacekeeping missions.